 Enhanced Opportunities

 The ability to clearly see what the customer was dissatisfied with from previous automation experiences served as a silver lining.
-Automationnth was able to use the information of past systems to create highly customized solutions that met customer visions.
+Automation NTH was able to use the information of past systems to create highly customized solutions that met customer needs.

 Pipetting System